tenforce/OpenDataSupport/INSTALL.md

 # Introduction
 This document specifies instructions to install the Open Data Interopability Platform on a machine running CENTOS 6.
+This documentation and related files are maintained at https://github.com/nvdk/OpenDataSupport/

 # System Requirements
 * 64bit GNU/Linux Server (Installation instructions assume CentOS/Redhat compatible